kragen/derctuo/segments-and-blocks.md

 There is nothing to prevent the node graph from being arbitrarily cyclic or to prevent nodes from becoming unreferenced, but a garbage collector can safely traverse this node graph.
-Because the nodes are so large, 256-1024 bytes, this should be a relatively short process
---- a machine with 16 gibibytes of RAM and 64-bit pointers cannot accommodate even 16'777'216 nodes, and if the nodes are being used to index a tree of blocks in RAM, there can't be even 262'144 nodes.
+Because the nodes are so large, 256-1024 bytes, this should be a relatively short process — a machine with 16 gibibytes of RAM and 64-bit pointers cannot accommodate even 16'777'216 nodes, and if the nodes are being used to index a tree of blocks in RAM, there can’t be even 262'144 nodes.
 So a full garbage collection should normally be submillisecond.
-The corollary, of course, is that these nodes are not going to be a reasonable way to implement small data structures like a Lisp "cons" or "pair", costing at least some 64 times as much as a reasonable cons.
-Still, compared to CPython or Perl, that's still not that much.
+The corollary, of course, is that these nodes are not going to be a reasonable way to implement small data structures like a Lisp “cons” or “pair”, costing at least some 64 times as much as a reasonable cons.
+Still, compared to CPython or Perl, that’s still not that much.

 The repertoire
 --------------

 So, the full inventory of operations is something like the following:

-* read-string-memory(bk, u10) -> u8 or u32 or something via the given
+* read-string-memory(bk, u10) → u8 or u32 or something via the given
   block key, which may be implicit for efficiency;
-* write-string-memory(bk, u10, u8 or u32 or something), analogously
+* write-string-memory(bk, u10, u8 or u32 or something),
-  --- these two operations might come in multiple widths;
+  analogously — these two operations might come in multiple widths;
-* allocate-block() -> bk, allocates a fresh block (with the destination location perhaps implicit);
+* allocate-block() → bk, allocates a fresh block (with the destination location perhaps implicit);
-* allocate-node(bk) -> nk, allocates a fresh node all of whose block keys initially refer to the block given by bk;
+* allocate-node(bk) → nk, allocates a fresh node all of whose block keys initially refer to the block given by bk;
-* read-block-key(nk, u6) -> bk, reads a block key from the node given
+* read-block-key(nk, u6) → bk, reads a block key from the node given
   by nk in the slot given by u6;
 * write-block-key(nk, u6, bk), analogously;
-* read-node-key(nk, u6) -> nk, analogously to read a node key;
+* read-node-key(nk, u6) → nk, analogously to read a node key;
 * write-node-key(nk, u6, nk), analogously.

 Also, possibly one or more of the following: